vipinsun/TokenTaxonomyFramework-pub/tools/Readme.md

 ## TTF-Printer

-The TTF-Printer runs as a service and uses the Taxonomy Service to create OpenXml Word Processing documents for Microsoft Word, Goggle Docs, etc.
+The TTF-Printer runs as a service and uses the Taxonomy Service to create OpenXml Word Processing documents for Microsoft Word, Google Docs, etc.

 It can print individual artifacts, which it creates in the artifacts folder or overwrite to a `.docx` file.
 You can also print all TTF artifacts which will create print out OpenXml in each artifacts folder or create/overwrite a TTF-Book.docx in the root of the repo.